| EPISTLE TO THE GALATIANS. PART

 was saved.
 The open boldness of his unsparing rebuke, delivered before some

-great congregation, was a warning to these gospel-perverters of what he would
+great congregation, was a warning to these gospel-perverters of what he would do

-do should he come to Galatia.
+should he come to Galatia.

-Doubt exists as to where Paul's words to Peter end, but they seem to embrace
+Doubt exists as to where Paul's words to Peter end, but they seem to embrace the

-and not as do the Jews, how compellest thou the Gentiles [261] to live as do the Jews?
+not as do the Jews, how compellest thou the Gentiles [261] to live as do the Jews?
 15 We being

 Jews by nature, and not sinners of the Gentiles, 16 yet

-knowing that a man is not justified by the works of the law but through faith
+knowing that a man is not justified by the works of the law but through faith in

-the law shall no flesh be justified.
+law shall no flesh be justified.
 [If thou, being a Jew to begin with,

 livest, as is shown by your past custom, like a